NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorials/microservices_vlm.md

 [OpenAI API Doc](https://platform.openai.com/docs/guides/images) shows how to use the vision capabilities through their API.
 This works with Ollama as well.

-You make the request to the same `/v1/chat/completions` endpoint, but provides extra image information, either by putting a URL for an image file or by providing an image as a Base64-encoded data.
+You make the request to the same `/v1/chat/completions` endpoint, and provide extra image information, either by putting a URL for an image file or by providing an image as a Base64-encoded data.

 ![](../images/openai_api_docs_image-and-vision.png){ .shadow }